 Sponsor or volunteer

-Contribute your talents in photo/video documentation, translation/proofreading of Chinese or Spanish, or fundraising to our artist-led, community-rooted project.
+Contribute your talents in translation/proofreading of Chinese or Spanish, or fundraising to our artist-led, community-rooted project.

 Values-aligned organizations, businesses, institutions, or schools with street-level storefront windows are invited to help us uplift immigrant women’s voices by hosting a lantern in your storefront, which will be activated with walking-tour related programs from December 2025 to March 2026.